choria-io/website/docs/content/deployment/requirements/_index.md

 ## Deployment Overview

-Deploying MCollective with Choria is broken into the following main steps that the menu on the left guides you through:
+Deploying Choria is broken into the following main steps that the menu on the left guides you through:

   * Decide on your desired Choria Broker middleware topology and deploy it
   * If required configure DNS records or manual host locations